rguske/rguske.github.io/post/using-windows-smb-shares-in-kubernetes/index.md

 ### 3. Validating Write-Access

-In order to validate that we have access to the provided share on a Windows Fileserver, we'll create a simple `deployment` using the following nginx image `mcr.microsoft.com/oss/nginx/nginx:1.19.5` and write a file named `outfile`
+In order to validate that we have access to the provided share on a Windows Fileserver, we'll create a simple `deployment` using the following nginx image `mcr.microsoft.com/oss/nginx/nginx:1.19.5` and write a file named `outfile` to the mounted share.

-(`set -euo pipefail; while true; do echo $(date) >> /mnt/smb/outfile; sleep 1; done`)

-to the mounted share.

 ```yaml
 kubectl -n $TESTNS create -f - <<EOF